Skin color - patchy

 You may use cosmetics or skin dyes to hide skin color changes.
 Makeup can also help hide mottled skin, but it will not cure the problem.

-Avoid too much sun exposure and use sunblock.
+Avoid too much sun exposure and use sunblock with an SPF of at least 30.
 Hypopigmented skin sunburns easily, and hyperpigmented skin may get even darker.
 In darker-skinned people, skin damage may cause permanent hyperpigmentation.

 Contact your doctor if:

-You have any lasting skin color changes that don't have a known cause
+You have any lasting skin color changes that do not have a known cause

 You notice a new mole